Kartoshka/Binge/Readme.md

 Personalized: Are you tired of Netflix telling you to watch the same thing over and over again?
 Binge uses its own machine learning suggestion algorithm.

 ## Getting started
-Access Binge [here](https://kartoshka.github.io/Binge/), or open `index.html` in Chrome, FireFox or Safari.
+Access Binge [here](https://kartoshka.github.io/Binge/), or open `index.html` in Chrome, Firefox or Safari and even on mobile devices!

 Use the **Search** tab to find shows you've watched, then click the stars to rate them.